-Erik is the recipient of First Prize in the 2016 Gerda Lissner Song and Lieder Competition.
-In 2016, Erik received an encouragement award from the Metropolitan Opera National Council at the New England regional division.
-Erik is a recipient of the 2015 Richman Memorial Award at the Opera Theatre of St. Louis.
-In 2013, Erik received 2nd place at the Mildred Miller International Voice competition, and 2nd place at the Orpheus Vocal Competition in the student category.
+Erik Van Heyningen was the recipient of First Prize in the 2016 Gerda Lissner Song and Lieder Competition.
+Also in 2016, he received an encouragement award from the Metropolitan Opera National Council at the New England regional division.

 |Donizetti||Parisina d' Este||Ernesto|